grid-line

 Search volume for “Tabnine” has exploded in recent years.

-Magic AI is a startup company looking to challenge CoPilot’s dominance in the future.
+Magic AI is another startup company looking to challenge Copilot’s dominance in the future.
+Key to this plan is the use of huge context windows.

 undefined

-Magic AI says their platform will be like having a colleague inside the computer to assist with coding tasks.
+Magic AI says its platform will be like having a colleague inside the computer to assist with coding tasks.

-Despite the buzz, their actual platform isn’t available yet.
+Despite the buzz, its actual platform isn’t available yet.

 undefined